Lazy-Day-Tech/TapTrack-User-Reference/docs/API/Data.md

   - `CheckedOutBy`: Google display name of user that checked out the booking
   - `NFC_UUID_CheckOut`: A list of NFC UUIDs of rental items that have been returned
   - `AcceptedWarnings`: A boolean that stores the state of whether the customer has agreed to all associated caution terms
+  - `RaftNumbers`: A list of all raft numbers for the associated rental items (Currently, only rafts) that are stored on checkin.
+These raft numbers are resolved from their CheckIn NFC UUIDs

 ---